Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 Weighting has been shifted to the perimeters to improve the off center strikes on the longer shots so there is less distance variability.
 This is a massive help because those partial shots are everyone's worst nightmare.

 Site contributor Joe from the UK has a 54 degree PING glide sand wedge and he uses it for a variety of shots on the golf course.
-He find that the forgiving look of the club makes it easier to hit committed three quatre swings and he loves the amount of bounce the club has.
+He finds that the forgiving look of the club makes it easier to hit committed three quatre swings and he loves the amount of bounce the club has.
 This is ideal for the different ground conditions he can find on his home golf course.

 Pros